 After an appeal is heard, the Court of Appeal for Ontario may make its decision the same day, shortly afterwards, or may reserve judgment for up to several months.

-The reasons for decision are given a citation, including the year and the number assigned to the judgment (e.g. 2016 ONCA 350).
+The court's decisions are usually given a citation, including the year and the number assigned to the judgment (e.g. 2016 ONCA 350).
 Reasons that are made available electronically on this website are posted on the day of their release.
 They can be found by searching for the release date, case name, or by using keywords.

 The court also posts the results of motions for leave to appeal in civil cases.
 These are listed by date, name, and motion number.
 Typically reasons are not given on leave motions.

-Occasionally, after a judgment is released, the court may post an addition (called an "addendum") or substitute a released judgment with a substituted corrected judgment on this website.
+Occasionally, after a decision is released, the court may post an addition (called an "addendum") or substitute a released decision with a substituted corrected version of the decision on this website.